top of page

 For some businesses, government bodies, and other organisations, a health and safety committee (HSC) may be a valuable resource to help the business consult with the workforce on matters of health and safety.

 In larger businesses, government bodies, and other organisations, a health and safety committee may help facilitate discussions between management and HSRs and to help HSRs coordinate with each other.
-A health and safety committee consists of representatives from management and representatives for the workers.
-Often the worker reps on the committee are also the HSRs.
+A health and safety committee consists of representatives of the business and representatives for the workers.
+This can include managers, HR personnel, technical specialists, and Health and Safety Representatives.

 Functions of a Health & Safety Committee

-As of 2023 there are no "other functions” (duties) prescribed for WHS committees in the WHS Regulation 2017.
+As of 2024 there are no "other functions” (duties) prescribed specifically for WHS committees in the WHS Regulation 2017.

 Section 48 of the WHS Act describes how a PCBU must consult on health and safety matters.
 A health and safety committee may be able to help with that.
 Any actions of the committee to help the PCBU consult on health and safety matters would need to be “…agreed between the person conducting the business or undertaking and the committee.”

 A health and safety committee has no "operational" functions nor any “authority.”
-Operational responsibilities and actions fall on the leadership team including the supervisors and managers of the business, government body, or other organisations, as covered in Part 2 of the WHS Act, “Health and Safety Duties.”
+Operational responsibilities for a business fall on the leadership team including the supervisors and managers of the business, as covered in Part 2 of the WHS Act, “Health and Safety Duties.”
 It is the supervisors and managers who oversee and supervise day-to-day operations which includes ensuring staff follow rules and safety protocols.
 Supervisors and managers are on the job - every hour of every day.
-Officers of the business (Directors, CEOs, GMs, etc) must ensure this is happening.
+Company directors, CEOs, and business owners must ensure this is happening and that the company maintains a successful Management system.

-Any help the PCBU can be given to have current information and maintain a safe work environment is good help.
-A Health & Safety Committee that is committed and functioning effectively as a team can be a source of significant contributions that help a PCBU achieve a safe and healthy workplace.
+A Health & Safety Committee that is committed and functioning effectively as a team can be a source of significant contributions that help a business achieve a safe and healthy workplace.

 Recent Posts